Audit: Project audit

 Formal: Applies when the project is in trouble, and the sponsor agrees that the audit is needed, sensitivities are high, and conclusions must be proved via sustainable evidence.

-Informal: Applies when a new project manager is provided, there is no indication the project is in trouble and there is a need to report whether the project is proceeding as planned.
+Informal: Applies when a new project manager is provided, there is no indication the project is in trouble, and there is a need to report whether the project is proceeding as planned.
 Informal audits can apply the same criteria as formal audits, but it is not necessary for the report to be so formal or in-depth.

 Energy audits

-An energy audit is an inspection, survey and analysis of energy flows for energy conservation in a building, process or system to reduce the amount of energy input into the system without negatively affecting the output.
+An energy audit is an inspection, survey, and analysis of energy flows for energy conservation in a building, process, or system to reduce the amount of energy input into the system without negatively affecting the output.

 Operations audit

 An operations audit is an examination of the operations of the client's business.
-In this audit, the auditor thoroughly examines the efficiency, effectiveness and economy of the operations with which the management of the client is achieving its objectives.
-The operational audit goes beyond internal controls issues since management does not achieve its objectives merely by compliance to a satisfactory system of internal controls.
-Operational audits cover any matters which may be commercially unsound.
-The objective of operational audit is to examine three E's, namely: Effectiveness – doing the right things with the least wastage of resources, Efficiency – performing work in the least possible time, and Economy – balance between benefits and costs to run the operation.
+In this audit, the auditor thoroughly examines the efficiency, effectiveness, and economy of the operations with which the management of the client is achieving its objectives.
+The operational audit goes beyond internal control issues since management does not achieve its objectives merely by compliance with a satisfactory system of internal controls.
+Operational audits cover any matters that may be commercially unsound.
+The objective of an operational audit is to examine three E's, namely: Effectiveness—doing the right things with the least wastage of resources, Efficiency—performing work in the least possible time, and Economy—balance between benefits and costs to run the operation.

 A control self-assessment is a commonly used tool for completing an operations audit.

 Forensic audits

-Also referred to as forensic accountancy, forensic accountant or forensic accounting, a forensic audit is an investigative audit in which accountants specialized in both accounting and investigation seek to uncover frauds, missing money and negligence.
+Also referred to as forensic accountancy, forensic accountant or forensic accounting, a forensic audit is an investigative audit in which accountants specialized in both accounting and investigation seek to uncover fraud, missing money, and negligence.